dengking/compiler-principle/docs/2-A-Simple-Syntax-Directed-Translator/2.2-Syntax-Definition/index.md

 By convention, $9+5+2$ is equivalent to $(9+5)+2$ and $9-5-2$ is equivalent to $(9-5)-2$.
 When an operand like 5 has operators to its left and right, conventions are needed for deciding which operator applies to that operand.
 We say that the operator + associates to the left, because an operand with plus signs on both sides of it belongs to the operator to its left.
-In most programming languages the four arithmetic operators, addition, subtraction, multiplication, and division are left-associative.
+In most programming languages the four arithmetic operators, addition, subtraction, multiplication, and division are **left-associative**.

 Some common operators such as exponentiation are right-associative.
 As another example, the assignment operator in C and its descendants is right-associative; that is, the expression `a=b=c`is treated in the same way as the expression `a=(b=c)`.